UoA-eResearch/mytardis_ingestion/README.md

 1. Generate and add an SSH key for the device this repo is to be downloaded in on GitHub.
 2. Clone this repository via SSH.
-3. On a terminal, cd into this repo's directory, and run the following command “sudo source ./setup/<yourOS>_venv-setup.sh”, where <yourOS> is the operating system being used by the dev.
+3. On a terminal, cd into this repo's directory, and run the following command “source ./setup/<yourOS>_venv-setup.sh”, where <yourOS> is the operating system being used by the dev.
 A prompt will be displayed to enter the sudo password (if applicable).
 Please enter this to run the rest of the script.
 This will create and setup a virtual environment for the repo via the poetry method, and will also install pre-commit.
 4. Now the terminal is ready to run project scripts.

  ### Repo - Generalised Instructions